HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 Beyond this outlier, adoption drops off steeply.
 The next most common tags are `twitter:title` and `twitter:description` (both also used to define how shared URLs are presented), which appear on 20.86% and 18.68% of all pages, respectively.

-It's understandable why these particular tags - as well as the `twitter:image` tag (11.41% of pages) and `twitter:url` tag (3.13% of pages) - aren't more prevalent, as Twitter falls back to the equivalent Open Graph tags (`og:title`, `og:description` and `og:image`) when they're not defined.
+It's understandable why these particular tags—as well as the `twitter:image` tag (11.41% of pages) and `twitter:url` tag (3.13% of pages)—aren't more prevalent, as Twitter falls back to the equivalent Open Graph tags (`og:title`, `og:description` and `og:image`) when they're not defined.

 Also of interest are: